 Finally, always start your travel insurance policy from the date you book your trip - not the date you are due to fly.
 Otherwise, should you need to cancel your holiday due to unforeseen circumstances, you will not be covered.

-Yes.
-The Balearic Islands, to which Majorca belongs, are part of Spain - so your European Health Insurance Card (EHIC) will cover you while you’re on holiday there.
+The Balearic Islands, to which Majorca belongs, are part of Spain – so they are in the European Union.
+This means you can use your European Health Insurance Card and the Global Health Insurance Card – GHIC, when on holiday in Majorca.

-It is therefore quite normal for holidaymakers who get medical treatment under the EHIC scheme to have to make financial contributions to the cost of their care.
-If you have no travel insurance in place, you will have to pay for this yourself.
+It is therefore quite normal for holidaymakers who get medical treatment under the EHIC/GHIC scheme to have to make financial contributions to the cost of their care.

-The EHIC is a useful safety net, but it is not a substitute for travel insurance.
-Always ensure you and your family members have an EHIC when travelling in member states - but be sure to pack travel insurance, too.
+The EHIC/GHIC is a useful safety net, but it is not a substitute for good quality travel insurance.

 Top travel tips for Majorca